rancher/rancher-docs/docs/faq/security.md

 ### Is there a Hardening Guide?

-The Hardening Guide is now located in the main [Security](../reference-guides/rancher-security/rancher-security.md) section.
+The Hardening Guide is located in the main [Security](../reference-guides/rancher-security/rancher-security.md) section.

-### What are the results of Rancher's Kubernetes cluster when it is CIS benchmarked?
+### Have hardened Rancher Kubernetes clusters been evaluated by the CIS Kubernetes Benchmark?
+Where can I find the results?

 We have run the CIS Kubernetes benchmark against a hardened Rancher Kubernetes cluster.
 The results of that assessment can be found in the main [Security](../reference-guides/rancher-security/rancher-security.md) section.